gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 study design involves deciding on the number of observations that should be made.
 The short (glib) answer is to take as many as you can afford.
 With more observations comes higher power to detect differences if they exist, which is a desired attribute of all studies.
+\index{power}
 It is also important to make sure that you obtain multiple observations at each combination of the treatment levels, which are called ***replicates***.
 Having replicate measurements allows estimation of the mean for each combination of the treatment levels as well as estimation and testing for an interaction.
+\index{interaction!Two-Way ANOVA}
-And we always prefer having balanced designs because they provide resistance to violation of some assumptions as noted in Chapter \@ref(chapter3).
+And we always prefer having
+balanced designs because they provide resistance to violation of some assumptions as noted in Chapter \@ref(chapter3).
 A ***balanced design*** in a Two-Way ANOVA setting involves having the same sample size for every combination of the levels of the treatments.
+\index{balance}

 \indent With two categorical explanatory variables, there are now five possible scenarios for the truth.
 Different situations are created depending on whether there is an interaction between the two variables, whether both variables are important but do not interact, or whether either of the variables matter at all.
+\index{interaction!Two-Way ANOVA}
-Basically, there are five different possible outcomes in a randomized Two-Way ANOVA study, listed in order of increasing model
+Basically, there are five different possible outcomes in a randomized Two-Way ANOVA study, listed in order of increasing model complexity:\index{model!Two-Way ANOVA}
-complexity:

 1. Neither A or B has an effect on the responses (nothing causes differences in responses).